ceasius/ContactHopper/README.md

 ## Running the React Web App

 The React component provides the front end for the system.
+This section requires Node.js

     1. Open the project with visual studio code at location \client\contacthopper-react
     2. Ensure the Web API is running in order to supply data